thksrc/Hand-in-Hand-HTML/README.md

-# Hand in Hand - HTML
+# Hand in Hand - Web Development

 This is the starter code for the Youth Hand in Hand Web Development class.